Kyle Flynn, Abhishek Gupta, Frank Hrach

 Case 4 – Protein Concentration from Oilseeds

-Oilseeds such as rapeseed (canola), sunflower, sesame, mustard, soybean corn germ and flaxseed generally contain a substantial amount of both protein and fiber.
+Oilseeds such as rapeseed (canola), sunflower, sesame, mustard, soybean-corn germ, and flaxseed generally contain a substantial amount of both protein and fiber.
 Processing technologies to remove the fiber, and thus increase the protein content, of oilseeds will become increasingly important as global demand for protein increases.
 Recent work by researchers at the French National Institute for Agricultural Research examined ultrafine milling combined with electrostatic processing of sunflower seed meal, to concentrate protein.
 The feed sunflower meal samples were ground in an impact mill operating at ambient temperature to a particle size (D50) of 69.5 µm.
 The electrostatic separator used for the testing was a parallel plate device where the primary charging mechanism was tribo-charging.
 The tribo-charging was carried out upstream of the electrodes in a tribo-charging line, with particles conveyed through the charging line, and to the electrodes, via pneumatic transport.
-Protein was found to charge positive (reporting to the negative electrode) and the fiber rich fraction was found to charge negative.
+Protein was found to charge positive (reporting to the negative electrode) and the fiber-rich fraction was found to charge negatively.
 Protein selectivity was found to be high.
-Feed protein was 30.8%, with the protein rich product measuring 48.9% and the protein depleted (fiber rich) product measuring only 5.1% protein.
+Feed protein was 30.8%, with the protein-rich product measuring 48.9% and the protein depleted (fiber-rich) product measuring only 5.1% protein.
 Protein recovery was 93% to the positive product.
-Cellulose, hemicelluloses and lignin were measured, and found to report to the negatively charged product, opposite that of protein.
+Cellulose, hemicelluloses, and lignin were measured and found to report to the negatively charged product, opposite that of protein.

 Table 4: Results of sunflower seed meal separation reproduced from Barakat et al, 2015